Freedom of religion in Malaysia: Print media

 On 10 December 2007, Malaysian authorities banned the Malay-language section of a Catholic weekly newspaper, The Catholic Herald due to its use of the word Allah, the name for God which Christians had used for hundreds of years in the country.
 Their reasoning is that the word Allah by Christians would confuse Malay Muslims.
 The Herald meanwhile, filed suit at the beginning of December following warnings that its permit could be revoked if it did not cease use of the word "Allah" in the Malay language section of its newspaper.
 Countering the Herald's suit, the Malaysian security authorities on 30 December, warned its printing permit would not be renewed if it continued using the word "Allah," which the government continued to say can only be used by Muslims.

-The Catholic Church began its challenge of the government gag order prohibiting it from using the word "Allah" in its Herald-The Catholic Weekly- through a judicial review.
-The government had earlier argued that the church's application is frivolous and had urged the court to throw it out but Madam Justice Lau Bee Lan disagreed and allowed the application by the Titular Roman Catholic Archbishop of Kuala Lumpur, Datuk Murphy Pakiam, for leave to sue the government regarding the use of the word "Allah" to proceed.
+The Catholic Church challenged the government gag order prohibiting it from using the word "Allah" in its Herald (The Catholic Weekly) through judicial review.
+Lau Bee Lan J allowed the application by the Titular Roman Catholic Archbishop of Kuala Lumpur, Datuk Murphy Pakiam, for leave to sue the government regarding the use of the word "Allah" to proceed.
 Three points that were raised in the lawsuit.
 The first is for the court to declare that the government's action in prohibiting The Herald from using the word "Allah" is illegal and null and void.
 The second is for a court declaration that the Archbishop as publisher of The Herald is entitled to use the word "Allah" and lastly, that the court should declare that the word "Allah" is not exclusive to the religion of Islam.
+The decision of the High Court - that found the use of "Allah" as constitutional - was overturned by the Court of Appeal.
+The ruling was distinguished in the High Court case of Jill Ireland v Menteri Dalam Negeri (2021), where the 1986 Directive was overturned as "illegal", "irrational" and "unconstitutional".